Beyonce Working Out Like Crazy At SoulCycle ‘Every Day’ While Pregnant — But Is It Safe?

 Beyoncé’s favorite teacher is a well-known pro named Angela Davis, who’s been repeatedly praised by Oprah, 63.
 The talk show mogul was so impressed by her, that she took the instructor along on her The Life You Want tour to teach SoulCycle classes on the road.
 The “Formation” singer is now being taught by one of the best A-list trainers, but are her workouts too much?

 Meanwhile, Jay’s been the ultimate doting hubby during Beyonce’s pregnancy.
 “He’s basically at her beck and call and treating her like a princess,” a source tells HollywoodLife.com EXCLUSIVELY.
-“Jay’s done a ton of research into what helps with the sickness and he’s making Bey lots of fresh lemon water to drink, and feeding her apples and peanut butter.”
-Too cute!
+“Jay’s done a ton of research into what helps with [morning] sickness and he’s making Bey lots of fresh lemon water to drink, and feeding her apples and peanut butter.”

 HollywoodLifers, what do you think of Beyonce’s SoulCycle workouts?